Improving Language Model-Based Zero-Shot Text-to-Speech Synthesis with Multi-Scale Acoustic Prompts: methodology

 The speaker-aware text encoder is specifically designed to extract and model personal speaking style at phoneme-level from an arbitrary-length style prompt and fuses the text-side content information with the speech-side style information to obtain the speaker-aware text embeddings.
 The architecture of the encoder is illustrated in Fig.\ref{fig:encoder}, which comprises a phoneme encoder, an acoustic encoder and a reference attention module.

 On the text side, to derive better text representation as decoder input, we introduce a phoneme encoder to encode the phoneme sequence.
-We use the feed-forward Transformer block, which is a stack of self-attention layer and 1D-convolution as in Fastspeech 2 \cite{fastspeech2}, as the basic structure for the encoder.
-The input texts are firstly converted into a sequence of phonemes by the grapheme-to-phoneme (G2P) module and then passed to the phoneme encoder to obtain phoneme embeddings.
+We use the ransformer block, which is a stack of self-attention layer and 1D-convolution as in Fastspeech 2 \cite{fastspeech2}, as the basic structure for the encoder.
+The input texts are converted into a sequence of phonemes by the grapheme-to-phoneme module and then passed to the phoneme encoder to obtain phoneme embeddings.

 On the speech side, to make use of arbitrary-length speech prompts, previous approaches attempt to encode the speaker characteristics into a global-level vector \cite{cooper2020zero, casanova2022yourtts}.
 As a result, the local fine-grained variations in speaking style are ignored.
 Different from this way, we use an acoustic encoder to derive the local speaking style embeddings from the style prompt instead of a single vector.
 All the utterances of the target speaker are firstly concatenated to form the style prompt, and then passed to a well-trained neural audio codec to convert speech waveform into continuous acoustic embeddings instead of discrete tokens to preserve as much personal style information as possible in the speech.
 Then converted acoustic embeddings are then passed to the acoustic encoder, which is made up of a stack of 8 1D-convolution layers.
 In addition, in order to regulate the temporal granularity of the extracted style representations closer to human vocal perception, the filter strides of convolution layers are set as [2,1,2,1,2,1,2,1] for 16 times downsampling (about 0.2s).
 After that, the temporal granularity of the style embeddings is properly reformed to a quasi-phoneme level inspired by \cite{multiscale}.